Migrate your data

 - Automatically Start Migration: start the migration right away, or start it manually later.

-- Enable Live Migration: create a live migration, which will continue to migrate data from the source when it receives changes ('Yes'), or a one-time migration, which will only migrate all data once ('No').
+- Migration Type: create a live migration, which will continue to migrate data from the source when it receives changes ('Live'), or a Recurring migration, which will continuously scan for changing data ('Recurring'), or a one-time migration, which will migrate all data once ('NonLive').

 - Exclusions: select the exclusions that you want to include for this migration.